 - If you are an online learner, please contact the TLLC office at 513-556-2247 or your program advisor for procedures to acquire your student ID.

+Health Insurance is required if you enroll for 6 or more credit hours.
 Eligible students are billed automatically for single coverage unless insurance is waived or dependent coverage is requested.

 Students with private insurance who wish to be excluded from the Student Insurance Plan must submit an Insurance Action Form no later than the third Friday deadline of the term.
 To waive your health insurance go to the One Stop Web site.